bluemaw/covid-stock-data/README.md

-# "Impact of COVID-19 on Big Pharma and Health Insurance Stock Prices"
+# Impact of COVID-19 on Big Pharma and Health Insurance Stock Prices

 # Overview